 - Position the stocking over your feet and the heel.
 Be careful about placing your heel in the center of the heel pocket.

 - Start pulling up the stocking through the ankle and the calves until the stitch changes in the fabric reach a couple of inches below the bend of your knee.
 If it’s a thigh-length stocking, pull up the thigh portion around the designated area.

 - Once the thigh-length stocking is on, rotate it inwards in order to place the gusset over the femoral vein.
 The top band of the gusset should rest in the curvy line at the bottom of the buttock.

 - Finally, smooth out any wrinkles areas, especially around the ankles and insteps.

 Depending on the health condition and the process of surgical recovery, doctors may prescribe T.E.D. stockings for a period of 3 weeks – 6 weeks.

 In general, postoperative patients are advised to wear these specialty stockings until they are mobile or until other prescriptions are given to prevent blood clots.
 However, blood clots may still form within the first few months of recovery.
 As a result, consult with your doctor to find the recommended duration of use for any particular case.

 How to To Care for Anti-embolism Stockings?

-Some packagings of T.E.D. stockings may advise to give them a cold wash in your washing machine.
-However, to keep them in top conditions, it is better to perform a hand wash.
+Some manufacturers of T.E.D. stockings may recommend washing in cold in the washing machine.
+However, to keep them in top condition, hand washing is preferred.
 Also, it is strictly recommended not to use a dryer, as doing so can easily shrink or warp the fine fabrics used in T.E.D. stockings.